ErgodicEntropy/Smart-Task-Manager/README.md

 A task management framework designed to optimize productivity by aligning tasks with energy levels, avoiding **Learned Helplessness**, and building **Failure Tolerance**.
 This system starts by focusing on small, easy-to-complete tasks to accumulate early successes, gradually increasing the complexity of tasks while leveraging the psychological principle of **Sunk Gain** to improve resilience and task performance.

+## Product Management
+### Problem Statement: Need + Obstacles
+Lack of an efficienct energy distribution structure is a problem that haunts labor given scarcity of energy.
+People left on their own lack a good model of their energy allocation practices as well as task requirements, and often find themselves in burn-out, fluctuating from one task to another to offset (avoidable) dissipation of energy.
+### Stakeholders/End Users
+The primary users are anyone engaged in a multiplicity of tasks assumed to be initially unsorted (e.g. not sorted by priority)
+### Product Roadmap
+#### Product Vision
+Build a smart task manager that maximizes productivity (minimizes burn-out)
+#### Product Strategy (Project Scope)
+The smart task manager automates energy allocation strategies by aligning estimated energy and task requirements
+## Systems Engineering
+### Operational Analysis (User Requirements)
+### Functional Analysis (System Requirements)
+### Logical Architecture
+#### High-level Architecture of the Overall Product
+#### Low-level Architecture of the MVP
+### Physical Architecture

 ## Features

 - **Energy-Task Alignment**: Prioritize tasks based on available energy and optimal difficulty.